 “I wasn’t the kind of kid who had posters on my wall of other athletes.
 My role models were my parents in the way they lived their life and the integrity they had.
 But outside my family, Billie Jean [King] was my one real role model.
 I was shy.
 She would always encourage me to play more aggressive tennis, speak out, and not be afraid to make mistakes.”

-Forty-five years ago this month, Billie Jean King founded the Women’s Tennis association—the first women’s sports association to demand equal pay for equal play.
+Forty-seven years ago, Billie Jean King founded the Women’s Tennis association—the first women’s sports association to demand equal pay for equal play.
 This anniversary comes in the middle of the #MeToo movement and a heightened gender pay-gap awareness.
-The 2017 movie Battle of the Sexes—the story of the famous 1973 match between Billie Jean King and Bobby Riggs—was released last fall to coincide with the 45th anniversary of Title IX.
+The 2017 movie Battle of the Sexes—the story of the famous 1973 match between Billie Jean King and Bobby Riggs—was released four years ago to coincide with the 45th anniversary of Title IX.

 Billie Jean paved the way for female athletics as a whole, not just in tennis, Evert explained.
 “Billie Jean was ahead of her time.
 Right now, the U.S. Women’s soccer team is fighting for equal pay.
 Thirty years ago, we had equal prize money in the Grand Slams because of Billie Jean King.
 Every sport should have a Billie Jean King.”